gokadin/learn-cuda/README.md

 # Programming CUDA Using Go

 This example demonstrates that we can programming CUDA using Go.
+It works with Amazon AWS GPU instances (64-bit AMD x64 system) and Nvidia Jetson TK1 development board (32-bit ARM7l system).

 The `cgo` tool in Go's toolchain enables calling C programs from Go programs.
 However, `cgo` assumes that the C/C++ compiler accepts